yezil3/yezil3.github.io/_pages/about.md

 - Aug.
 2023: One paper has been accepted by CIKM 2023.
 See you in the United Kingdom!
 - May 2023: One paper has been accepted by EUSIPCO 2023.
 See you in Finland!
 - Aug.
 2022: One paper has been accepted by CIKM 2022.
 See you in Atlanta!
+-

+## Education

+- Ph.D. in Computer Engineering, University of California, Irvine, 2021 – 2026 (expected)

+- M.S. in Computer Science, Texas A&M University, 2019 – 2021

+- M.S. in Information Science, University of Pittsburgh, 2017 – 2019